amolabs/amoabci/README.md

 * Testnet information: http://testnet.amolabs.io

 ### Prepare data directory
-`amod` need a data directory where they keep configuration file and internal databases of `tendermint` and `amoabci`.
+`amod` needs a data directory where they keep configuration file and internal databases of `amod`.
 The directory defines a complete snapshot of an AMO blockchain.
 So, it is recommended to a keep directory structure something like the following:
 ```
 (node_data_root)
 └── amo